Skip to content

 Queue #9

-(Reserved) Executes Data Platform advanced detection, intelligent monitor tasks 3 Scale when having a large number of advanced detection, intelligent monitors
+(Reserved) Executes data platform advanced detection, intelligent monitor function tasks 3 Scale when the number of advanced detection and intelligent monitors is high

 worker-10